Fresno Family Law Attorneys

 What Is Child Support?

 Requesting child support is a simple process.
-If you are already involved in a family law case (child custody, divorce, separation agreement, etc.), all you need to do is file a petition for support with the court.
-If there isn’t any other case opened, you will file a similar petition but will need to make sure you initiate the case correctly and within the court with the right jurisdiction over your case.
-The custodial or non-custodial parent may request a child support order be issued.
+If you are already involved in a family law case (child custody, divorce, separation agreement, etc.), all you need to do is have our office file a petition for support with the court.
+If there isn’t any other case opened, we will file a similar petition, ensuring that the case is opened in the correct jurisdiction.
+Either the custodial or non-custodial parent may request a child support order be issued.

 Each parent will be required to provide information on income, expenses, tax liability, and various other factors to assist with the court’s calculations.
 This will create a “presumptive” monthly payment amount, or a base for the court to work off of.
-The actual amount may fluctuate depending on the unique circumstances.
+The actual amount may fluctuate depending on the unique circumstances of each case.

 How Is Child Support Calculated in California?

-Wondering how California calculates child support?
-Child support guidelines apply to all cases involving parental separation—regardless of whether the parents are separated or divorced.
+Child support guidelines apply to all cases involving parental separation, regardless of whether the parents are separated or divorced.
 Since child support is intended to give the custodial parent needed financial resources to raise the child, it is important that the payments be calculated fairly for both parties.

 • Number of children